Account Number : 63245268

 Is this trip right for you.

-• Ramadan will be from 10 March to 08 April in 2024.
+- Ramadan is a month-long festival in Morocco, often in March and April.
 Travelling during this period can be a rewarding cultural experience, however some regular services may not be available during the daytime, such as restaurants or coffee bars, and occasionally travel can be disrupted by events.
 Your leader will adjust the itinerary accordingly, but please consider your travel arrangements carefully before booking travel for this period.

 Accommodation